 Daily Life: The Inuit life was a hard one.
 During the day, they hunted for food.
-At night, the Inuit sheltered tent homes made of animals skins, or in ice igloos, a skill they learned from the Central Eskimos.
+At night, the Inuit sheltered in tent homes made of animals skins, or in igloos, a skill they learned from the Central Eskimos.
 They made spears, harpoons, and pipes.
 They carved animals from soft soapstone.
-They found time storytelling.
+They found time for storytelling.
 Songs that told tales of hunting and hardship accompanied their stories.

 Religion: The Inuit believed in magical beings.
 They believed that all living things had a spirit.
 Before a hunt, they offered gifts to the animal they hoped to catch.
 These gifts were offered through the shaman.
 They believed their shaman could talk to spirits.
 If the hunt was successful, the shaman got the credit.
 If it was not successful, that was the fault of the people - they had not been generous enough with their gifts.